What is hypothyroidism?

 What are the symptoms of hypothyroidism?

-- Numbness and tingling in hands
+- Experiencing numbness and tingling in your hands.

-- Intolerance to cold
+- Being unable to tolerate cold temperatures.

-- Dry, coarse skin and hair
+- Having dry, coarse skin and hair.

-- Frequent, heavy menstrual periods
+- Having frequent and heavy menstrual periods.